mansim07/dataplex-labs/lab1/README.md

 9. Click on the Save button
 10. Verify Dataplex Data Reader roles appear for the principal.

-## Task 2: Grant Access to the Central Operations domain(through APIs)
+## Task 2: Grant Access to the Central Operations domain(through Dataplex APIs)
 In this lab task we will -
 - (Lake->Zone->)Asset Level Security Pushdown:
 Grant all the 4 user managed security accounts/domain service accounts (customer-sa@, cc-trans-consumer-sa@, cc-trans-sa@, merchant-sa@) Dataplex Data Owner role to the Central Operations Domain lake->Data Product zone->DQ Reports asset, specifically